flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => (+ 1 2)
 ```

-So that's the reader!
+And that's the reader!
 Your humble companion, toiling away at
 transforming text into data structures.

 ## Evaluation